Ten Commandments Bible Crafts and Activities For Sunday School

 Break the Code Ten Commandment Puzzle

-Before class print out the Commandment Puzzle and make copies.
-Have your children match the symbols to the letters to figure out which Commandment is written on the tablet.
-(Available to members only on The Resource Room.)
+2. In class have your children match the symbols to the letters to figure out which Commandment is written on the tablet.

 Make a Ten Commandments Booklet